wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/all_in_one.rst

 Installing Elasticsearch
 ------------------------

-Open Distro for Elasticsearch is an open-source distribution of Elasticsearch, a highly scalable full-text search engine.
+Open Distro for Elasticsearch is an open source distribution of Elasticsearch, a highly scalable full-text search engine.
 It offers advanced security, alerting, index management, deep performance analysis, and several other additional features.
 For more information, refer to `Open Distro for Elasticsearch <https://opendistro.github.io/for-elasticsearch-docs/>`_.

 .. include:: ../../../_templates/installations/elastic/common/install_elastic.rst